The Getty

 • Organization

-Place the record under <conditions and effects by specific type> if the phenomenon appears in a certain type of material or objects (e.g., cracks).
+Place the concept record under <conditions and effects by specific type> if the phenomenon appears in a certain type of material or objects (e.g., cracks).
 Place the record under the specific guide term if there is a subdivision that applies (e.g., <conditions and effects for paper>.

 • Descriptor Form and Use

 Descriptors should be in the noun form, with alternate descriptors provided as appropriate.
-In some cases the alternate is the singular noun (e.g., defects with the alternate defect) and others are an adjective form (e.g., wear, alternate worn).
+In some cases the alternate is the singular noun (e.g., defects with the alternate descriptor defect) and others are an adjective form (e.g., wear, alternate descriptor worn).
 Remember that end users use descriptors and alternate descriptors in combination with other terms (e.g., paint + cleavage; surface + defects).
 For further discussion regarding terms, see 3.3 Terms.

 »Design Elements hierarchy

-The Design Elements hierarchy contains terms for conventionalized and recurring shapes and arrangements of forms used in the design of many types of objects and their ornament.
+The Design Elements hierarchy contains concept records for conventionalized and recurring shapes and arrangements of forms used in the design of many types of objects and their ornament.
 These may be two-dimensional such as painted zigzags, in relief such as carved rosettes, or may refer to the shape of discrete objects, such as Celtic crosses sculpted in stone.

 • Regarding other Hierarchies

-Terms for certain attributes related to shape or position are in the Attributes and Properties hierarchy (e.g., convex, concentric) and should not be repeated in Design Elements.
+Concept records for certain attributes related to shape or position are in the Attributes and Properties hierarchy (e.g., convex, concentric) and should not be repeated in Design Elements.

 • Three-dimensional ornamental components of structures and other objects are found in the Components hierarchy (e.g., finials).